Author: Steph

 Spirals – Tracing and Recognizing

-It’s been a while but today we offer a new freebie: Spirals – Tracing and recognizing.
-The first two pages are for warming up: Trace the spirals, use different colors, draw your own spirals.
-On the 3rd page you have to recognize the different spirals and trace them in the given color.
-These exercises train attention, hand-eye-coordination, visual and spatial perception.
+It’s been a while, but today we offer a new freebie: Spirals – Tracing and recognizing.
+The first two pages are for warming up: Trace the spirals, use different colors, and draw your own spirals.
+On the 3rd page, you have to recognize the different spirals and trace them in the given color.
+These exercises train attention, hand-eye coordination, and visual and spatial perception.
 While the children are tracing the spirals, you can also check how they are holding the pen.
 For younger children: Let them trace the spirals with their fingers first, so they get a feeling for the form.

 DOWNLOAD